Tracking X-ray Outflows with Optical/IR Footprint Lines: Discussion

 \section{Discussion}

 In Figure \ref{fig:ratios} we present the Cloudy-predicted [Fe~X]/H${\beta}$ (in red), O~VII~(22.1\AA)/H${\beta}$ (in blue), and O~VII~(21.6\AA)/H${\beta}$ (in green) ratios for NGC 4151, for the 50\% dust fraction models.
-It is possible to see that when densities are very high, i.e., $\gtrsim$ 10$^{8.0}$ ${\rm cm^{-3}}$, the [Fe~X]/H${\beta}$ ratio starts to drop, which means that the [Fe~X] 6375\AA~line starts to get collisionally suppressed.
-In this scenario the method of predicting the mass of X-ray gas using footprint lines might not be as accurate as when used for lower density gas, since the O~VII~(22.1\AA)/H${\beta}$ ratio only starts to drop at $\approx$ 10$^{9.0}$ ${\rm cm^{-3}}$.
-For NGC 4151, if $Q \approx$ $3\times 10^{53}~{\rm photons~s^{-1}}$ \citep[e.g.,][]{kraemer2020a}, and log$U$ = 0.0, gas with densities of $\approx$ 10$^{9}~{\rm cm^{-3}}$ is at $r~ \approx$ $2.8\times10^{16}$ cm from the AGN, which is just at the outer edge of the BLR (about 10 light-days) \citep[e.g.,][]{bentz2013a}.
-However, the fact that our predicted values for the mass of X-ray-emitting gas in NGC 4151 agree very well with the measured values by \citet{kraemer2020a} (see Figure \ref{fig:comparison_masses}) tells us that the contribution from X-ray gas that is located in the BLR of this AGN is negligible.
-This result is consistent with the findings of \citet{crenshaw2007a}, which shows that the mass outflows from the dense inner region of the AGN do not contribute much to the total gas in the NLR of NGC 4151, and the gas located in this region, i.e., in the NLR, is likely accelerated in-situ.
+It is possible to see that when densities are very high, i.e., $\gtrsim$ 10$^{8.0}$ ${\rm cm^{-3}}$, the [Fe~X]/H${\beta}$ ratio starts to drop, which means that the [Fe~X] 6375\AA~line starts to become collisionally suppressed.
+However the O~VII~(22.1\AA)/H${\beta}$ ratio also drops with increasing density, hence [Fe~X] still tracks the O~VII 22.1\AA~emission.
+On the other hand, the O~VII 21.6\AA~line is not suppressed over this range in density.
+Therefore, there could be a contribution to the X-ray emitting gas from denser regions, close to the AGN.
+However, for NGC 4151, $Q \approx$ $3\times 10^{53}~{\rm photons~s^{-1}}$ \citep[e.g.,][]{kraemer2020a}, so gas characterised by log$U$ = 0.0 with densities of $\approx$ 10$^{9}~{\rm cm^{-3}}$ would lie at $r \approx$ $2.8\times10^{16}$ cm from the central SMBH, which is just at the outer edge of the BLR (about 10 light-days) \citep[e.g.,][]{bentz2013a}.
+The fact that our predicted values for the mass of X-ray-emitting gas in NGC 4151 agree very well with the measured values by \citet{kraemer2020a} (see Figure \ref{fig:comparison_masses}) tells us that the contribution from X-ray gas that is located in the BLR of this AGN is negligible.
+This result is consistent with the findings of \citet{crenshaw2007a}, which shows that the mass outflows from the dense inner region of the AGN do not contribute significantly to the total gas in the NLR of NGC 4151, and the gas located in this region, i.e., in the NLR, is likely accelerated in-situ.